egor-tensin/aes-tools/utils/README.md

 # Utilities

-A couple of useful utilities built on top of the library.
+A couple of useful utilities are built on top of the library.
 Each of the utilities accepts the `--help` flag, which can be used to examine the utility's usage info.

-The included utilities are:

-* [block encryption] utilities,
-* [file encryption] utilities,
-* and [bitmap encryption] utilities.

 ## Block encryption

 Block encryption utilities can produce verbose human-readable output, including round keys, intermediate initialization vector values, etc.
-Those are primarily intended for debugging purposes.
+They are primarily intended for debugging purposes.
-Enable verbose output by passing the `--verbose` flag to a utilities.
+Enable verbose output by passing the `--verbose` flag.
 Please note that verbose output can only be produced when *not* using the "boxes" interface (the `--use-boxes` flag).